MarcL/djcruze.co.uk/src/pages/podcasts/2005-11-23-episode-5-night-life.md

   - podcast
 ---

-Now what we're going to do right here is go back&#8230;way back!
+Now what we're going to do right here is go back...way back!
 Back to the mid-90s when ravers had long hair and the drugs were better!

 Podcast #5 is here featuring my good friend and old DJ'ing partner DJ Vuish.
 It features my first guest interview and an old school mix from the man himself.
 Hope you enjoy it.